CredibleOpossum/thegates-flatpak/README.md

 # thegates-flatpak
-flatpak bundle for the godot project "TheGates"
+flatpak bundle for the godot project "The Gates"

 todo: better way of supplying files, manually is not good